 I have the cutest guest post today from Amy Chappell of Ameroonie Designs.
 She’s sharing a free pattern for these wool snowmen hoop art projects!
-And they’re not even just for Christmas – you could save them for after the holidays to bring some winter cheer to your decor!
+Perfect for bringing some winter cheer to your decor!
+And cute for Valentines too!

 Amy is a pro at embroidery and has a great, free embroidery introductory series on YouTube (click here) where she introduces tools, how to transfer your pattern, what needles and threads to use, and multiple embroidery stitches.